Texas Tech University Academy of Mechanical Engineers

 Purpose: To receive and review recommendations for new inductees to the Academy, to determine each year the number to be inducted, and to nominate individuals for election by the Academy membership.

-Membership: At least five members, including at least one from the Texas Tech Mechanical Engineering department faculty.
-The Academy Vice−Chair and the Chair of the Mechanical Engineering department serve ex−officio.
+Membership: At least five members, including at least one from the Texas Tech Department of Mechanical Engineering faculty.
+The Academy Vice-Chair and the Chair of the Department of Mechanical Engineering serve ex-officio.

 - Local Arrangements Committee